-Development properties are stated at the lower of cost and estimated net realisable value.
+The Group holds properties which includes completed projects, projects under construction and plots of land.
+The properties are stated at the lower of cost and estimated net realisable value.
 Net realisable value is the estimated selling price in the ordinary course of business less the estimated costs of completion and the estimated costs necessary to make the sale.